jambuur/APEDSK99/README.md

 </p>

 ### *What about Extended BASIC*
 Yes, good question as I take it EXBAS is used over TI BASIC by the majority TI enthusiasts.
-Obviously I wanted to support vanilla console users (most likely the ones re-entering the hobby after xx years like myself).
+Obviously I wanted to support vanilla console users (like the ones re-entering the hobby after xx years such as myself).
 But that doesn't explain why EXBAS couldn't be used to run the configuration program.
-Well, the problem is that EXBAS doesn't support external CALL's in programs although from the command line everything is hunky dory.This would mean you have to type in a set of commands instead of a more or less automated setup.
-Not a good idea.
+Well, the problem is that EXBAS doesn't support external CALL's in programs, only from the command line.
+This would mean you have to type in a set of commands instead of a more or less automated setup.
+Not a good idea I thought.

-However, I am working on a solution so APEDSK99 CALL's can be run from EXBAS.
+However, I am working on a solution to run APEDSK99 CALL's within EXBAS programs.
 It uses CALL LINK as an alternative to execute DSR CALL code, for example CALL LINK("MDSK",1,"ACFG").
 I will keep the AtariAge forum posted.

 ### *Updating the DSR*